litdb/litdb.dev/MyApp/_includes/home/composable.md

-Queries are highly composable where external references and be used across multiple Query Builders and SQL fragments to easily create and compose multiple complex queries with shared references.
+Queries are highly composable where external references can be used across multiple Query Builders and SQL fragments to easily create and compose multiple complex queries with shared references.

-SQL Builders and SQL fragments can be embedded inside other query builders where their SQL are parameters are merged into the parent query utilizing the full expressiveness of SQL.
+SQL Builders and SQL fragments can be embedded inside other query builders utilizing the full expressiveness of SQL where their SQL and parameters are merged into the parent query.

 ```ts
 // External aliased table references used across multiple query builders